endurox-dev/endurox/README.md

 - To disable platform script building use '-DDEFINE_DISABLEPSCRIPT=ON'
 - To do release build, use '-DDEFINE_RELEASEBUILD=ON'
 - To force use emulated message queue, add '-DDEFINE_FORCEEMQ=ON'
-- To log the memory allocation to user log add '-DNDRX_MEMORY_DEBUG=ON'
+- To log the memory allocation to user log add '-DNDRX_MEMORY_DEBUG=1'